nxrmqlly/MRPackDownloader/readme.md

 ## Usage
+1. Run the following:

+    ```sh
+    go install github.com/nxrmqlly/MRPackDownloader@latest
+    ```

-1. Get the latest binary from the Releases Tab
+    - or, Get the latest binary from the Releases Tab

 2. Open your `<modpack>.mrpack` file using 7Zip, WinRAR or similar and extract it.
 3. Run the script:

     ```sh
-    ./mrpackdownloader
+    mrpackdownloader
     ```

 4. Enter the path to the `modrinth.index.json` file (from the modpack) OR paste the contents of it into `./modrinth.index.json` (created automatically)